davidjenei/davidjenei.com/README.md

 How it works
 ------------

-Uses the remarkable `cat` command to append `html` fragments to my markdown notes, then invoke `lowdown` to translate that to html.
+Uses `lowdown` to translate markdown documents to html.
+Then the remarkable `cat` command combines that with `html` fragments to build the pages.

+Collects #tags from markdown preambles.

 Helper targets will `rsync` results to my server or build customised docs (resume).